- Military Basics

 - Draw a line in the sand.
 Give yourself and your family a start date and commit to making changes from that date forward.

 - Find out how much income you have to work with.
 See the Basic Pay tables for active duty and reserves and log in to myPay to manage your pay and other financial accounts.
+Find out if you’re eligible for the Basic Needs Allowance.

 - Make a spending plan and stick to it.
 Calculate your expenses, review what you spend and pledge to better manage your money.

 - Hunt for places to trim spending.
-Downgrade to a lower monthly cable or cellphone plan, and use those savings to reduce your debt down a peg or two.
+Downgrade to a lower monthly cable or cellphone plan and use those savings to reduce your debt down a peg or two.

 - Shop your commissary and save an average of 30% on groceries and household items.
 Shop your exchange to make tax-free purchases.